-We are proposing to allow people on bikes to ride both ways in the one-way section of Willeston Street between the Willis Street, Lambton Quay, Customhouse Quay intersection and Victoria Street.
+We considered allowing people on bikes to ride both ways in the one-way section of Willeston Street that goes from Victoria Street to the Willis Street, Lambton Quay, Customhouse Quay intersection.

 We want to make things safer and more convenient for people on bikes, and improving connections between streets is one of the ways we can do this.

 Making this change would help improve the connection between the Golden Mile and the waterfront.

 At the moment, you can’t ride to the waterfront from the Lambton Quay end of Willeston Street because it is one-way in the wrong direction, even though the harbour-end of Willeston Street – between Victoria Street and Jervois Quay - is two-way.

 Based on experience elsewhere, this design is expected to work well here because the traffic volumes and speeds are low.
 About 1400 vehicles a day travel this way and the average speed is 23 km/h.